bomonike/bomonike.github.io/plc.md

    * "PLCs are programmed with code."
    * "RTUs (Remote Terminal Units) have a web interface to lots of inputs, outputs, intelligence"

-The cost of a license for Ignition depends on whether you want Siemens and voice notification.
+The cost of a license for Ignition depends on whether you want Perspective build, Siemens drivers, and voice notification.
 See:
 <img alt="ignition-licenses.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1727723432/ignition-licenses_i5ztyn.png">